hapax/hapax.github.io/assets/feynman.md

 In this tutorial, we are going to peek inside the hat, and learn some of the "black magic calculus" needed to create a rabbit.
+And while we're at, we'll study the rabbits too!
+They give deep insights into what the universe is made out of.

 ### 1.1.
 Energy and mass <a id="sec-1-1" name="sec-1-1"></a>